What makes hens need calcium? A lack of calcium can lead to weakened eggshells, which means the eggs are more likely to be broken during transport.

 She’s making a brand new egg every 48 hours, after all!

-Without enough calcium, all kinds of problems can arise, including laying eggs with misshapen or deformed shells – or even the laying of eggs with no shell at all!
+Without enough calcium, all kinds of problems can arise, including laying eggs with misshapen or deformed shells – or even laying eggs with no shell at all!

 Hens Need Calcium for Healthy Bone Development and Growth

-In addition to needing calcium for producing eggshells, chickens also need calcium to maintain their own bodies.
+In addition to needing calcium to produce eggshells, chickens also need calcium to maintain their bodies.